Properties and finances of the Church of England: Church Commissioners

+Financing

 Grants to local parishes

 The Church Commissioners give some of this money as grants to local parishes to fund mission projects, but the majority of the financial burden of church upkeep and the work of local parishes still rests with individual parishes and dioceses, which meet their requirements from donations.
 Direct donations to the church (not including legacies) come to around £460 million per year, while parish and diocesan reserve funds generate another £100 million.
 Funds raised in individual parishes account for almost all of this money and the majority of it remains in the parish which raises it, meaning that the resources available to parishes still vary enormously according to the level of donations they can raise.

 Quotas and parish shares

-Most parishes, however, give a portion of their money to the diocese as a "quota" or "parish share".
+Most parishes give a portion of their money to the diocese as a "quota" or "parish share".
 While this is not a compulsory payment, dioceses strongly encourage and rely on it being paid; it is usually only withheld by parishes either if they are unable to find the funds or as a specific act of protest.
 As well as paying central diocesan expenses such as the running of diocesan offices, these diocesan funds also provide clergy pay and housing expenses (which total around £260 million per year across all dioceses), meaning that clergy living conditions no longer depend on parish-specific fundraising.

-13,000 Anglican parishes
+Maintaining 13,000 Anglican parishes

 Although asset-rich, the Church of England has to maintain its thousands of churches nationwide.
 The Church of England has some 16,000 church buildings, in 13,000 parishes covering the whole of England, as well as 43 cathedrals.
 Together they form a unique collection of buildings; between 12,000 and 13,000 churches are listed, i.e. are recognised by the government as being of exceptional historic or architectural importance.
 About 45% of all Grade I buildings in England are churches.
 Though first and foremost a place of worship, churches are also often the oldest building in a settlement still in continual use.
 Even in industrial or 20th century settlements, they are a focus.

+Economics of the buildings

 Problems at maintaining economic self-sufficiency

 Many churches – and cathedrals particularly – are the largest, most architecturally complex, most archaeologically sensitive and most visited building in their village, town or city.
 As current congregation numbers stand at relatively low levels and as maintenance bills increase as the buildings grow older, many of these churches cannot maintain economic self-sufficiency but their historical and architectural importance make it difficult to sell them.
 In the twenty-first century, cathedrals and other famous churches have met some of their maintenance costs with grants from organisations such as English Heritage, but congregations and local fundraisers must pay the entire bill for most small parish churches.